barotto/IBMulator/README.md

 The first time you launch IBMulator an empty pre-formatted hard disk image will be created.

 If you have an original PS/1 backup disk-set you can restore the machine to its factory state.
 In order to do so:

 1. insert a PC-DOS 4.0 floppy disk in drive A
-2. go to the DOS prompt
+2. go to the DOS command prompt
-4. run "a:restore a: c: /s"
+3. run "a:restore a: c: /s"

 Under Linux you can mount the HDD image using this command:
 ```